Old Town Scottsdale Real Estate Market Report — August 2026

 Eldorado Park Area

 SFR neighborhood centered on Eldorado Park (Miller Road area).
-Mid-century block-construction homes on quarter-acre lots, many renovated.
+Mid-century block-construction homes on quarter-acre lots, 65 percent renovated post-2015.
 Tonalea K-8 walk zone.
 Strong commute-to-Tempe and SkySong demand.

 Continental Country Club / Greenbelt Corridor